MA in Communication

 Political Communication

-The concentration in political communication addresses issues from campaign strategies to running a press office to influencing public policy.
+The concentration in political communication addresses issues from campaign strategies to writing speeches to influencing public policy.
 Whether people are governing, running for office, or pushing for policy change, communication lies at the heart of politics.
+Students must complete at least three of the following electives:

 Code | Title | Credits |